dexiio/cloudscrape-client-ruby/README.md

 end
 ```

-Some confirmation can be set by environment variables:
+Some configuration can be set by environment variables:

 ``` bash
 CLOUD_SCRAPE_CLIENT_BASE_URL="https://app.cloudscrape.com/api/"